Salesforce Licensing

 Why Service Cloud Is a Different Decision Than Sales Cloud

-Included in Unlimited.
-Add-on on Enterprise.
 Knowledge Management is the foundation of case deflection and first-contact resolution.
 It provides a structured article repository that agents reference during case handling, that Einstein Bots serve to customers for self-service, and that Experience Cloud sites display for community-based support.
 Without Knowledge, your contact centre loses its primary tool for consistent answer delivery, agent onboarding acceleration, and self-service deflection.
-For service organisations, Knowledge is not a “nice to have”—it is operational infrastructure.
+For service organisations, Knowledge is not a "nice to have."
+It is operational infrastructure.

-Messaging for In-App & Web (unlimited) and 25 Einstein Bot conversations per user per month are included in Unlimited.
+Messaging for In-App and Web (unlimited) and 25 Einstein Bot conversations per user per month are included in Unlimited.
 Digital Engagement is a $75/user/month add-on on Enterprise.
-Modern contact centres route 30–50% of customer interactions through digital messaging channels.
-Einstein Bots handle routine queries (order status, password resets, FAQ responses) without agent involvement, reducing average case volume and enabling agents to focus on complex, high-value interactions.
+Modern contact centres route 30 to 50% of customer interactions through digital messaging channels.
+Einstein Bots handle routine queries without agent involvement, reducing average case volume.
 If your service strategy includes any form of chat, messaging, or bot-assisted deflection, the edition decision directly determines whether these capabilities are included or cost $75 per agent per month extra.

-Included in Unlimited.
-Approximately 30% of net licence cost as an Enterprise add-on.
-For contact centres that operate outside standard business hours—evenings, weekends, or 24/7—the ability to reach Salesforce support at any time is not a luxury.
+For contact centres that operate outside standard business hours, the ability to reach Salesforce support at any time is not a luxury.
 A Severity 1 platform issue during a peak support shift that must wait until the next business day for a response creates cascading customer impact.
 Premier Support provides a 1-hour response SLA on critical issues, compared to next-business-day on Standard support.
 For service organisations, the operational cost of a multi-hour Service Cloud outage without vendor support typically exceeds the annual cost of the Premier plan.

 Feature-by-Feature Comparison: Service Cloud Specifics

 The table below focuses exclusively on the differences between Enterprise and Unlimited for Service Cloud.
-Features that are identical across both editions (case management, omni-channel routing, service console, flow automation, Apex triggers, and the complete core Service Cloud platform) are excluded—they do not influence the decision.
+Features identical across both editions (case management, omni-channel routing, service console, flow automation, Apex triggers) are excluded because they do not influence the decision.

 CapabilityEnterprise ($175)Unlimited ($350)